SaltwaterC/pwned-password-downloader/README.md

     -c, --check                      Check whether all ranges have been downloaded and whether their file size is > 0 -n, --no-etags                   Disable checking the ETags while downloading the ranges.
 Effectively, downloads everything from scratch.
 Does not update ETag list/save ETag file.
     -t, --type sha1                  Specify the hash type to download.
-One of: sha1, ntlm -s, --strip                      Whether to strip CR to leave LF line terminations only
+One of: sha1, ntlm -s, --strip                      Specify what data to strip.
+One of: cr, count.
+Note: count also strips CR

 ./pwned-password-downloader # 1st invoke - downloads everything in pwnedpasswords
 # beef up number of worker threads